 Cucumbers are tender annual vegetables that refuse to germinate in cold soil and thrive in temperatures ranging from 75 to 85 degrees Fahrenheit.
-For best results, start cucumber seeds directly outdoors after all chance of frost has passed and the soil reaches 70 degrees Fahrenheit at a depth of at least 1 inch.
+For best results, start cucumber seeds directly outdoors after all chance of frost has passed and the soil reaches 70 F at a depth of at least 1 inch.

 For an early harvest, start cucumber seeds indoors two to four weeks before the last expected frost date.
 Sow two to three seeds in peat pots or pellets and thin to one seedling in each pot after sprouting.
-Transplant the seedlings to the outdoor planting site when all chance of frost has passed, soil temperature measures 70 degrees Fahrenheit, and the seedlings have developed three to four sets of true leaves.
+Transplant the seedlings to the outdoor planting site when all chance of frost has passed, soil temperature measures 70 F, and the seedlings have developed three to four sets of true leaves.
 Plant established seedlings at least 10 to 12 inches apart beneath tomato cages.

+To grow cucumbers in tomato cages, you need stable supports.
 Choose sturdily constructed tomato cages, at least 3 to 4 feet tall, that won't be easily rattled by a stiff breeze or the weight of the developing cucumbers.
 Insert the cages into the soil directly above the planting location and then sow 1 to 2 cucumber seeds inside each cage, at a depth of 1/2 to 1 inch, spaced approximately 4 to 6 inches apart.

 Water cucumbers at least once per week, making sure to moisten the soil to a depth of at least 6 inches.
 If the soil is sandy, additional watering will be required to keep the soil adequately hydrated.
 To help with moisture retention throughout the season, add a 1- to 2-inch layer of organic mulch over the planting location.